long123524/BsiNet-torch/README.md

 ### A large cropland dataset collected from VHR images:
 Will be accessible at https://github.com/NanNanmei/HBGNet, more details can be found at a recent collaborative paper "A large-scale VHR parcel dataset and a novel hierarchical semantic boundary-guided network for agricultural parcel delineation (https://www.sciencedirect.com/science/article/pii/S0924271625000395)"
 ### A parcel vectorization model:
 More details can be found at a recent collaborative paper "Extracting vectorized agricultural parcels from high-resolution satellite images using a Point-Line-Region interactive multitask model" published in the journal of Computers and Electronics in Agriculture.
+Code is available at https://github.com/mengmengli01/PLR-Net-demo/tree/main.